 Keep it Personal…and Unique

 Don’t send the same video to a hundred different prospects and hope for easy wins.
 Video is not a one-and-done sales tactic.
 It is a channel that enables you to step away from the side lines, stand out, and make the customer’s job easier.
 Answer specific questions and be reassuring.
 With 82% of consumers researching their purchases online, you don’t need to focus on product-centric videos that cover specs and features.
 In the decision stage, your customers are looking to be reassured that they’ve making the right choice.
-This is where testimonial videos, peer reviews, and your own personal experiences come into their own.
+This is where testimonial videos, peer reviews, and your own personal experiences come into their own and can really help you to close that car sale.

 Cisco’s Visual Networking Index forecasts video will account for 82% of internet traffic by 2022.
 87% of marketing and sales teams are already using video content on a regular basis.
 Not only is video marketing becoming the norm, it’s also vital to vehicle sales operations right now.
 SnapCell makes all the tools you need available in one handy smartphone app, enabling you to go live quickly, easily and on the go – or to create professional-looking pre-recorded content in minutes.
-Improve your customer experiences with video, and with SnapCell.
+Improve your customer experiences and start closing car sales using video, and with SnapCell.